Major Mackenzie West Terminal

 Major Mackenzie West Terminal is a York Region Transit local bus terminal in Vaughan, Ontario, Canada.
 It is located on Major Mackenzie Drive immediately north of Canada's Wonderland and immediately south of Cortellucci Vaughan Hospital just west of Jane Street.
 The terminal partially opened on November 6, 2022, and fully opened on April 30, 2023.
-It includes a passenger pick-up and drop-off area and a pedestrian and cycling underpass connection to Cortellucci Vaughan Hospital.
+It includes a passenger pick-up and drop-off area and a pedestrian underpass connection to Cortellucci Vaughan Hospital under Major Mackenzie.
 It has 12 bus platforms.